chiaome/chiaome.github.io/_posts/2016-08-10-the-prototype-system-of-visual-analysis.markdown

 #### 3.2 Calculate and Analyze (CAA)

 This module provides supports for visual relevance analysis related to a given query.
-CAA's details are explained in the Section 3.3.
+CAA's details are explained in  Section 3.3.

 #### 3.3 User interface